carlen75/DQN/README.md

-# QDN：DQN Implementation for CartPole
+# DQN：DQN Implementation for CartPole

 This is a from-scratch implementation of the Deep Q-Network (DQN) algorithm using PyTorch to solve the CartPole-v1 environment from OpenAI Gym.